“I’m Too Busy!”

 - When you’ve emailed us once, our details will pop up each time, and once we’re saved in your contacts you no longer have to memorize our number.

-- When communicating with your vendor and asking for a price in dollars, take the extra 2.5 seconds (I timed it) to ask “can I have a currency quote too?”
+- When communicating with your vendor and asking for a price in dollars, take the extra 2.5 seconds (we timed it) to ask “can I have a currency quote too?”

 On the last bullet, when you pay in dollars you likely have currency risk which you can’t see and therefore can’t manage.
 If you’re shaking your head and/or furrowing your brow right now then this statement is true.